alexeygrigorev/mlwiki.org/index.php/Conjunctive_Query_Homomorphism.md

 ---
-title: "Conjunctive Query/Homomorphism"
 layout: default
 permalink: /index.php/Conjunctive_Query_Homomorphism
+tags:
+- relational-databases
+title: Conjunctive Query/Homomorphism
 ---

-# Conjunctive Query/Homomorphism

 ## Conjunctive Query Homomorphism
 '''def''': a ''homomorphism'' of a [Conjunctive Query](Conjunctive_Query) $Q_2$ to a Conjunctive Query $Q_1$ is
 - a function $h$ that maps each variable in $Q_2$ to either